hxrts/pascal/README.md

 ### Prerequisites

 * add genomic positions of interest to events.vcf, column headings required ```#CHROM	POS	ID	REF	ALT```
-* will run on all samples in the subsets.txt
+* will run on all samples found in subsets.txt

 ### Run